jalcock-training/azure-hybrid-landing-zone/docs/architecture/application-workload.md

 - Optional VNet integration for future enhancements
 - Diagnostic settings can forward logs to the shared Log Analytics workspace when enabled
 - Integration with Terraform and CI/CD pipeline
+- No public administrative access; platform-managed endpoints only
+- Can be configured to use managed identities for secure secret retrieval

 The App Service demonstrates how platform‑managed compute fits into the landing zone.